-The URE values in this report are derived by comparison of the space vehicle (SV) clock and position representations as computed from the broadcast Legacy Navigation (LNAV) message data (BCP) against the SV truth clock and position data (TCP) provided by a precise orbit calculated after the time of interest.
+The URE values in this report are derived by comparison of the space vehicle (SV) clock and position representations as computed from the broadcast clock and position (BCP) as transmitted in the Legacy Navigation (LNAV) message against the SV truth clock and position data (TCP) provided by a precise orbit calculated after the time of interest.

-The broadcast LNAV message data used in the calculations were collected by the National Geospatial-Intelligence Agency (NGA) MSN (Section B.2).
+The broadcast LNAV message data used in the calculations were collected by the National Geospatial-Intelligence Agency (NGA) Monitor Station Network (MSN) (Section B.2).
 The broadcast LNAV messages provide a set of parameters for an equation which can be evaluated at any time for which the parameters are valid.
-Our process evaluates the parameters at either a 30 s or 5 min cadence (depending on the process).
+Our process evaluates the parameters at either a 30 s or 5 min cadence (depending on the setup options).

 The TCP values are computed from the archived NGA products.
-The NGA products used in the calculations are the antenna phase center (APC) precise ephemeris files available from the NGA public website [14].
+The NGA products used in the calculations are the antenna phase center (APC) precise ephemeris (PE) files available from the NGA public website [13].
 The NGA products are published in tabular SP3 format, with positions and clocks provided at a 5 min cadence.
 When TCP data are needed at a 5 min cadence, a simple table look-up is sufficient.
 When TCP data are needed at a 30 s cadence, a Lagrange interpolation scheme is used, in which the five points prior to and after the estimation time are used to estimate the SV position.
 Clock interpolation is handled via a linear interpolation between adjacent points.